 There are at least 71 more COVID-19 cases in the Idaho Panhandle, with 66 in Kootenai county, four in Bonner County, and one in Benewah County.

-“Our call center is available Monday through Friday to take questions or concerns for our community,” said Lora Whalen, PHD Director.
-“We continue to urge everyone to continue practicing the staged guidelines in Governor Littles reopening plan.”
+“Our call center is available Monday through Friday to take questions or concerns for our community,” said Lora Whalen, Panhandle Health District Director.
+“We continue to urge everyone to continue practicing the staged guidelines in Governor Little's reopening plan.”

-According to the CDC, people with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.
+According to the CDC, people with COVID-19 have had a wide range of symptoms reported, ranging from those that are mild to severe illness.